psuzn/psuzn/README.md

 -  [`WheelView`](https://github.com/psuzn/WheelView): A small library to build custom choice wheels on android.

 - [`ADB Wifi`](https://github.com/psuzn/ADB-WiFi) is an old app of mine.
-I made it as a tool for myself to access ADB interface wirelessly when we didn't have native support for it.
-We kind of have in built support for wireless ADB (since android 11) but some folks are still using it.
+I made it a tool for myself to access the ADB interface wirelessly when we didn't have native support for it.
+We kind of have built-in support for wireless ADB (since Android 11) but some folks are still using it.

-- [`google-image-scrapper`](https://github.com/psuzn/google-image-scrapper) : Script to bulk down similar image using google's reverse image search.
+- [`google-image-scrapper`](https://github.com/psuzn/google-image-scrapper) : Script to bulk down similar images using Google's reverse image search.

 ### I am a contributor to